quicwg/base-drafts/draft-ietf-quic-http.md

 the error code HTTP_REQUEST_CANCELLED.
 Servers MAY also cancel requests on streams below the indicated ID if these requests were not processed.

-Requests on Stream IDs less than or equal to the Stream ID in the GOAWAY frame might have been processed; their status cannot be known until they are completed successfully, reset individually, or the connection terminates.
+Requests on Stream IDs less than the Stream ID in the GOAWAY frame might have been processed; their status cannot be known until they are completed successfully, reset individually, or the connection terminates.

 Servers SHOULD send a GOAWAY frame when the closing of a connection is known